Antebellum architecture: History

+Driskell and Trawalter (2021) explored how perception of antebellum architecture varied by race, with white Southerners viewing the buildings as symbols of identity and status, while Black individuals and enslaved people saw them largely as symbols of oppression.
+These differing perspectives held a role in reinforcing the social structures of the time.
+The relationship between antebellum architecture and the social hierarchy of the 19th century continues to be studied, as modern views of these buildings address both their architectural beauty and their historical associations with slavery.

 Georgia's Old Governor's Mansion is one of the finest examples of the High Greek Revival architecture of this period.
 The mansion, located in Milledgeville, was designed by Charles Cluskey, an Irish immigrant who emigrated to New York City in 1827 where he trained to be an architect under the firm Town and Davis, and was built by Timothy Porter in 1839.
 Like other antebellum homes, this mansion has Ionic columns, a covered porch, and symmetrically placed windows.
 For over thirty years, this mansion housed many Georgian chief executives such as George Crawford, Howell Cobb and Joseph E. Brown.
 It was used as a stage for their speeches, and a place to introduce important guests.
 This mansion also played a part in the Civil War; General William T. Sherman headquartered in the building in 1864 and it was claimed as a prize in the "March to the Sea."
 After the war, the mansion was abandoned when Georgia's government was moved to Atlanta.

 After the Civil War, the upkeep of these homes was strained.
 Stanton Hall, for example, was owned by the descendants of Stanton for several decades after the Civil War, but eventually the financial burden was too much and it became the Stanton College for Young Ladies.

 Today most antebellum buildings serve as museums.
 These museums, especially the museums located at former plantations, often attempt to show both sides of the architectural style.
 While celebrating the beauty of the buildings, they also tell the story of the slaves who worked the land.
 Boone Hall is a prime example of modern antebellum museums.
 The museum uses nine of the original slave cabins built between 1790 and 1810 as part of its "Black History in America" exhibit.
-In the exhibit, each cabin presents different aspects of slave life on the plantation.
-While the style's history remains controversial, exhibits like these are important in exposing the public to America's history with slavery.
+In the exhibit, each cabin presents different aspects of slave life on the plantation, presenting to the public the country's history of slavery.